Artwork Specifications for Exhibition and Display Graphics

 Artwork Charges - Any artwork time required to bring files up to a usable standard will be charged at £60.00 per hour.

-your files direct to Redcliffe's FTP Server
+Upload your files direct to Redcliffe here:

 Design Briefs for Dummies